Allisterh/Credit_financial_cycle_HPCredit/Paper/Rmarkdown/3_Empirical_Model.Rmd

 The estimation of the unobserved component model uses a nonlinear log-likelihood function maximization in [@morley_slow_2007].
 Estimating this function requires a stationary constraint using numerical optimization, this method is prone to produce corner solutions that are not meaningful.

 I did not put stationary constraints directly on the autoregressive parameters.
 Since such constraints on a VAR(2) system is complex to set up.
-However, to achieve feasible stationary transitory measurement, I implement an additional term on the objective function:
+However, to achieve feasible stationary transitory measurement, I implemented an additional term on the objective function:

 ```{=latex}
 \begin{align}